 Well it was Pete Barron who guessed what was up.
-Right there, on the floor of the Hibernian Hall, Pete Barron said as much.
+Right there, on the floor of the Hibernian Hall, with all the secretaries kicking it up to the sound of some orchestra, Pete Barron said as much.
 Pete’s problem was that he lacked about thirty pounds weight and six inches in height.
 Florrie took him out with one punch.

 Rice pudding’s a dime.
 Yeah.
 We put extra egg in it.

 Well, the ‘Fanny Pierce’ series would have run forever if Phil Parks hadn’t gotten himself killed.
 After he’d extracted that scenario out of Zim, he could have run with it all by himself if he’d been smart.

 And then there was Charles Jones.
 He started going to the bank every week with the ‘Chris Tell’ stories.
 Better than selling encyclopedias which is what he did door to door until ’31 when a lot of people stopped buying such things.
 Charles fancied himself an ‘intellectual’ because he’d spent so much time reading his sample copies.
 Funny thing was he didn’t know much of anything beyond the letter ‘g.’
 But lumberjacks who investigate murders?
 Not a common area of endeavor.
 Of course George Zim had worked up in Idaho and Montana for three years after he came back from China the last time.
 George wasn’t big enough for the saws but he could handle a truck and understood the chains.
 I think George tried to lose himself up there.
 But I guess when the long nights came, he couldn’t forget Sarah, the missionaries daughter.
 And you know that ‘Chris Tell’ character had the matter of fact quality people like in a hero.
 Not a lot of nuance.
 Straightforward.
 Honest.
 A little naive.
 I think even the girls were reading those issues of Argosy.